Yawapi/100-Days-of-machine-learning-challenge/README.md

 Day 58.
 Completed Week 3 of Data Lit on School of AI.
 Thoughts: A wealth of information about data visualization.
 Link: https://bit.ly/2IWPbyn

 Day 59.
-Working on Week 4 of Data Lit on School of AI .
+Working on Week 4 of Data Lit on School of AI.
 Thoughts: .
 Link: https://bit.ly/2IWPbyn

 Day 60.
 Completed 'Bad passwords and the NIST guidelines' project on DataCamp.
 Thoughts: Using regex for pull bad passwords out of a pandas dataframe.
 Link: https://projects.datacamp.com/projects/141

 Day 61.
 Completed 'Classify Song Genres from Audio Data' project on DataCamp.
-Thoughts:
+Thoughts: Logistic regression, sklearn.
 Link: https://projects.datacamp.com/projects/449

 Day 62.
 Completed '' project on DataCamp.
 Thoughts: